sergiocollado/potpourri/Notes_on_Linux/03_Notes_on_Linux_interrupts_and_bottom_halves.md

 As long as the line, you get interrupt, when you serve the interrupt and return, it the interrupt line is still active, you get the interrupt again inmediatelly.

+#### Edge triggered

+Interrupt is requested by a level transition on the interrupt line.
+ - Falling edge (high to low)
+ - Rising edge (Low to high)

+These interrupts are issued per transition and not repeated.
+E.g. in networking when the packet queue goes from empty to non-empty.
+This makes it critical to never miss an edge triggered interrupt, because failure to handle one interrupt result in no further interrupts from happening.

+### Masking

+Processors typically have an internal interrupt mask register.
+This allows selective enabling and disabling of hardware interrupts.

+Each interrupt signal is associated with a bit in the mask register
+- Bit = 1, Interrupt enabled
+- Bit = 0, Interrupt disabled

+When the interrupt is disabled, the associated interrupt signal will be ignored by the processor.

+Maskable interrupts: Interrupts which can be enabled/disabled.

+Non maskable interrupts: Interrupts which cannot be disabled.
+Example: NMI, timeout signal from watchdog timer.

+For example the 8086 processor has two hardware interrupt signals:

+- NMI non-maskable interrupt
+- INTR Interrupt request (maskable interrupt)

+How to support more than two interrupts?

+It would be very unproductive to make a ton of INTR pins on the CPU for all of them.

+To solve this problem a special chip was invented, the interrupt controller.